 We find the Cook decision controlling in the instant case.
-Accordingly, we hold that West Virginia Code § 29-12A-16(a) conveys broad discretion to both the West Virginia State Board of Risk and Insurance Management, as well as governmental entities for purposes of obtaining insurance.
-Consequently, when an insurer issues a custom-designed insurance policy to a governmental entity pursuant to the Act, that entity may incorporate language absolutely limiting liability under the policy, even if such language would otherwise violate the provisions of West Virginia Code § 33-6-31(b).
+Accordingly, we hold that

+West Virginia Code § 29-12A-16(a) conveys broad discretion to both the West Virginia State Board of Risk and Insurance Management, as well as governmental entities, with regard to the type and amount of insurance to obtain.
+Consequently, when an insurer issues a custom-designed policy to a governmental entity pursuant to the Act, that entity may incorporate language absolutely limiting liability under the policy, even if such language would otherwise violate the provisions of West Virginia Code § 33-6-31(b).